gugacavalieri/current-planetary-positions/readme.txt

 == Changelog ==

+= 2.0 =
+* Fix - Added a solution for sites using Windows hosting.
+Previously, the ephemeris would not work on sites using Windows hosting.

 = 1.3.1 =
 * Maintenance:  Updated the sweph binary files.
 The old ones may have been unreadable on some servers, and caused all planets set to 0 degrees Aries.